 I love podcasts and was a really early adopter.
-At the start I mainly listened to ABC Radio National programs that could be downloaded from the ABC website here in Australia.
-I’d then transfer them onto my tiny MP3 player that was built into a USB stick.
-Things have changed a lot and we are spoiled for choice or for me, sometimes overwhelmed by the number of good shows available to listen too.
+At the start I mainly listened to ABC Radio National programs that could be downloaded from the ABC website, our public radio network here in Australia.
+I’d then transfer the episodes onto my tiny MP3 player that was built into a USB stick.
+Things have changed a lot and we are spoiled for choice or in my case, sometimes overwhelmed by the number of good shows available to listen too.

-These are podcasts I listen to, some I listen to every episode, and others I read the episode description and pick and choose.
+These are podcasts I listen to, some I listen to every episode, and others I read the episode description and pick and choose episodes.

-If most of the titles are new to you pick and choose which episodes to listen to especially .
+If most of the titles are new to you pick and choose which episodes to try.
 After one or two episodes of a podcast show you will get a feel if you want to listen to everything or try a different podcast next.

 Just a Spoonful “Just A Spoonful is a monthly conversation where the guests are living with chronic illness/disability and the host is exhausted.
 It was going to be weekly but I’m too f***ing tired.
 Everyone you hear speaking on this podcast is a young person living with an impairment of some sort.
 Each episode, I have a longform conversation with a different guest, talking about their daily life, their interests, their illness or disability, and what keeps them going.
 We talk about how we live, and what we live for.
 Hosted by Kaitlyn Plyley in Melbourne, Australia.”
 Note this podcast is no longer being updated but is definitely worth listening to.